-TABLE 18 - Natural and man-made barriers
+TABLE 17 - Natural and man-made barriers

-Freshwater morphology structures Number Dist Comment Barriers to migration 1 0-5 km Natural
+Freshwater morphology structures Number Dist Comment Barriers to migration 5 10-20 km All natural barriers

-Table 18 summarises the occurrences of morphological structures within the contributing catchment area up to a distance of 20 kilometres from the designated shellfish area.
+Table 17 summarises the occurrences of morphological structures within the contributing catchment area up to a distance of 20 kilometres from the designated shellfish area.
 Map 28 illustrates this.
 Any impacts associated with barriers, which could include impacts on flow, sediment movement and fish migration, are likely to be localised.

-There is 1 natural barrier to fish migration within the catchment but, since it is not located in the vicinity of the shellfish area, it is unlikely to affect shellfish water quality in this shellfish area.
+There are 5 natural barriers to fish migration within the catchment but none of them occur in the vicinity of the shellfish area.
+These are therefore unlikely to affect shellfish water quality in this shellfish area.